mauricechiodo/eim-case-studies/course/finance/Black-Scholes/Ethics/index.md

 Professor Ian Stewart ~ "In pursuit of the Unknown: 17 Equations That Changed the World"

-- Consider the story of Cassandra, the mythological Greek prophet with the gift of perfect prophecy, but cursed so that she was never believed.
+- Finally, Consider the story of Cassandra, the mythological Greek prophet with the gift of perfect prophecy, but cursed so that she was never believed.
 As a collective, mathematicians have an awesome potential for prediction with mathematical models; but this is meaningless unless people believe the models, that is unless people *trust* them.
 Mathematicians therefore have a duty to ...